 There’s a fundamental law of human nutrition that says, “If a food is in your possession or located in your resident, you will eventually eat it.”
 Unfortunately, this law is true for most people.
 Therefore, it’s important to remove all filthy foods that will sabotage your weight loss success.

 If you’ve been holding off on detoxing your kitchen because you think it is wasteful, think again.
 Temptation hanging out in your kitchen will only set you back further on the weight loss scale, and weight loss won’t be your only problem either.
 With extra body fat comes hormonal and inflammatory symptoms which could put your health at risk.
-Future medical expenses would be much higher than the few bad foods in your kitchen, so it’s just not worth having them in your kitchen to seduce you.
+Future medical expenses would be much higher than the few bad foods in your kitchen, so it’s just not worth having them in your there to seduce you.
 Below are six kitchen cleaning tips to help you get rid of foods you don’t need.

 Sugar is a crystalline substance that is sweet-tasting with no nutritional value and high calories.
 It is hiding in 74 percent of packaged foods including breads, pastas, sauces, condiments, desserts, sodas, and more.
 There are over 60 names for sugar, and the most common ones are high fructose corn syrup, evaporated cane sugar, agave nectar, barley malt, beet sugar, organic brown rice syrup, fruit juice concentrate, sorghum syrup, and sucanat.

 Sugar wreaks havoc on the body.
-It can make you gain weight and even destroy health.
+It can make you gain weight and even destroy your health.
 Following are some chronic diseases that are linked to refined sugar.
 If you’re fond of sugary type foods, then let this persuade you to stay away from it.

 For weight loss success, I recommend only natural sugar from fruits which impacts your health differently.
 Unlike refined sugar, natural sugars are packed with disease-fighting nutrients such as vitamins, minerals, antioxidants, and phytonutrients.
 They also contain fiber which slows down the rate at which your body absorbs sugar, and the water helps flush out toxins.
+If you're on a low-carb or ketogenic diet, then one to two servings of berries are appropriate.

 Curtail Fruit Juice